 The 2nd archetype is called the Realist, the Orphan, the Regular Person, the Good Neighbor or the Silent Majority.
 Whatever you call this archetype their “motto” is “All men and women are created equal.”
 They want to belong.
 They love connecting with others.
 They really do not want to stand out in anyway in the crowd.
 This archetype is down to earth and works on ordinary solid virtues.
-Their greatest strengths or talents is empathy, and realism.
-They should avoid losing one’s own self in their effort to blend in or for the sakes of relationships.
+Their greatest strengths or talents are empathy and realism.
+They should avoid losing themselves in their effort to blend in or for the sake of relationships.

 The next archetype is known as the Warrior, the Hero, Crusader, Rescuer, Superhero, Soldier or Dragon Slayer.
-The are competent and courageous.
-They believe “where there is a will, there is a way”.
+They are competent and courageous.
+They believe “where there is a will, there is a way.”
 Proving their worth is a deep desire in their psyche.
 They strive to become a master of something that improves the world.
 Often their greatest fear is being weak in some way.
 So they navigate life in a way to be as strong and competent as they can.
-Sometimes the dark aspects of this archetype shows up as arrogance, and always needing another battle to fight.
+Sometimes the dark aspects of this archetype shows up as arrogance and always needing another battle to fight.

 The next interesting archetype is known as the Saint, the Caregiver, Helper, Parent or Altruist.
 Their motto is “love your neighbor as yourself.”
 They want to protect and care for others.
 They have a basic goal that runs through all of their actions—to help others.
 So they basically do that consistently in many ways.
 They fear becoming selfish or ungrateful in their lives.
 They are generous and compassionate.
-They do need to not let themselves become martyrs or being exploited.
+They need to not let themselves become martyrs or to be exploited.

 Joseph Campbell’s archetypes developed over a period of years and he explored them deeply in The Hero of a Thousand Faces.
-He shared a specific formula that stories, even thousands of years old in a variety of cultures had common parts.
-This formula is commonly called a mythic structure or the hero’s journey.
+He shared a specific formula that stories—even thousands of years old and in a variety of cultures —had common parts.
+This formula is called a mythic structure or the Hero’s Journey.
 A modern version of this structure would be Harry Potter and Star Wars.